dotnet/docs-aspire/docs/troubleshooting/untrusted-localhost-certificate.md

 ## Symptoms

 Several .NET Aspire templates include ASP.NET Core projects that are configured to use HTTPS by default.
-If this is the first time you're running the project, ASP.NET Core prompts you to install a localhost certificate.
-There are situations in which you trust/install the development certificate, but you don't close all your browser windows.
+If this is the first time you're running the project, and you're using Visual Studio, you're prompted to install a localhost certificate.

+- There are situations in which you trust/install the development certificate, but you don't close all your browser windows.
+In these cases, your browser might indicate that the certificate isn't trusted.

+- There are also situations where you don't trust the certificate at all.
+In these cases, your browser might indicate that the certificate isn't trusted.

+Additionally, there are warning messages from Kestrel written to the console that indicate that the certificate is not trusted.

-## Possible solution
+## Possible solutions

-Close all browser windows.
-Then attempt to resolve this issue by trusting the self-signed development certificate.
+Close all browser windows and try again.
+If you're still experiencing the issue, then attempt to resolve this by trusting the self-signed development certificate with the .NET CLI.
 To trust the certificate, run the following commands.
-First, remove the existing certificates:
+First, remove the existing certificates.

+> [!NOTE]
+> This will remove all existing development certificates on the local machine.

 ```dotnetcli
 dotnet dev-certs https --clean
 ```

-Next, trust the certificate:
+To trust the certificate:

 ```dotnetcli
 dotnet dev-certs https --trust
 ```

+For more troubleshooting, see [Troubleshoot certificate problems such as certificate not trusted](/aspnet/core/security/enforcing-ssl#troubleshoot-certificate-problems-such-as-certificate-not-trusted).

 ## See also